Mortgage: Payment and debt ratios

 In most countries, a number of more or less standard measures of creditworthiness may be used.
-Common measures include payment to income (mortgage payments as a percentage of gross or net income); debt to income (all debt payments, including mortgage payments, as a percentage of income); and various net worth measures.
+Common measures include payment to income (mortgage payments as a percentage of gross or net income); debt-to-income ratio (all debt payments, including mortgage payments, as a percentage of income); and various net worth measures.
+Higher debt-to-income ratios have been associated with psychological stress.

 In many countries, credit scores are used in lieu of or to supplement these measures.
 There will also be requirements for documentation of the creditworthiness, such as income tax returns, pay stubs, etc. the specifics will vary from location to location.
 Income tax incentives usually can be applied in forms of tax refunds or tax deduction schemes.
 The first implies that income tax paid by individual taxpayers will be refunded to the extent of interest on mortgage loans taken to acquire residential property.
 Income tax deduction implies lowering tax liability to the extent of interest rate paid for the mortgage loan.
+Many countries have lower requirements for certain borrowers, or "no-doc" / "low-doc" lending standards that may be acceptable under certain circumstances.

 Some lenders may also require a potential borrower have one or more months of "reserve assets" available.
 In other words, the borrower may be required to show the availability of enough assets to pay for the housing costs (including mortgage, taxes, etc.) for a period of time in the event of the job loss or other loss of income.

-Many countries have lower requirements for certain borrowers, or "no-doc" / "low-doc" lending standards that may be acceptable under certain circumstances.